Official Name: Brazil

 Doug is an ordained minister of the gospel in the Bible Presbyterian Church.
 He has a Master of Divinity degree from Western Reformed Seminary and a Master of Arts degree in Biblical Counseling from The Master’s College as well as biblical counseling certification through NANC.
 His mission is to teach biblical counseling/discipleship and to preach the gospel as far and wide as the Lord will allow in cooperation with churches faithful to the gospel.
 The Lord has now blessed Doug and Leah with a family of seven boys.

 Watch more about the ministry in Brazil

-- For a good team of wise leaders for the project.
+- A good team of wise pastors and elders for the ministerial support of the project.

 - A wise and hard-working caretaker for the property.